-Whenever you do something wrong, this embarrassing boss loves to point it out in front of as many people as possible.
-He (she) seemingly gives no thought to the fact that it’s embarrassing you in front of your customers or colleagues.
+Whenever you do something wrong, these are the embarrassing bosses who love to point it out in front of as many people as possible.
+They seemingly give no thought to the fact that it’s embarrassing you in front of your customers or colleagues.

 If you find yourself having to deal with bosses like this, try this three step approach:

-After the incident, find a quiet moment to meet with them privately, then:
+After an incident, find a quiet moment to meet with them privately, then:

 a.
 Apologize for your mistake (again) ie: “I’m really sorry for messing up that purchase order.”

 b.
-Reaffirm to him that quality is important to you, ie: “I really do want to do a good job, and I hate it when I do things like that.”
+Reaffirm to them that quality is important to you, ie: “I really do want to do a good job, and I hate it when I do things like that.”

 c.
 Ask them if, in future, they would discuss these things with you in private. ie: “I know I shouldn’t, boss, but I find myself getting really defensive when you bring up my mistakes in front of other people.
 On the off chance that I mess up again, would it be possible for you to tell me in private?”